-L’équipe VTAS, opérant au Royaume-Uni, à travers l’Afrique et le Moyen-Orient
+L’équipe Vallis, opérant au Royaume-Uni, à travers l’Afrique et le Moyen-Orient

-Alex was born in Johannesburg and grew up in South Africa.
-He completed a Master of Science degree at Rhodes University in Grahamstown before moving to Cape Town.
-Here he worked as a Senior Consultant in the High Performance Centre at the Sports Science Institute of South Africa.
-In 2014 Alex and his wife Clare moved to the UK.
-He is now based at the Vallis Commodities Head Office in Frome where he is the Commercial Manager for East African operations.
+Alex grew up in South Africa where he completed a Master of Science degree at Rhodes University in Grahamstown before moving to Cape Town.
+Here he worked as a Senior Consultant in the High-Performance Centre at the Sports Science Institute of South Africa.
+In 2014 he moved to the UK and joined Vallis at the Vallis Group’s Head Office in Frome.
+He managed the Vallis Middle East and Fuels desk for 4 years and in 2018 moved to the role of Commercial Manager for East and Southern African operations.

 After 7 years in the British Army, Andrew embarked on a career in commodities in 1987 starting with 5 years as a sugar broker in London, England.
 In 1992 he moved with his family to Durban, South Africa for 6 years as Export Manager for the South African Sugar Association managing the export programme of $400 million, before returning to the UK as a Commercial Director in Tate & Lyle Sugar’s trading division.
 After two years, Andrew then became a founding member of the website and information portal www.sugaronline.com.
 He set up and spent 5 years running his own private business supplying packaging to the international fruit industry, mainly for the transportation of citrus from Central/South America and Africa to Europe.
 In 2005, Andrew started the drive of Vallis Commodities into Africa with its first CMA in Ghana and Mali.
 Since then, the company has grown to over 250 operations managed through its 29 subsidiaries and 570+ staff.
 20% of the commodities handled now are fuel and the associated management of tank farms.
 Andrew is the Managing Director and a minority shareholder.
 He is married with two children and lives in England.
 Andrew is a fervent Brexiteer.
 His main interests are Tottenham Hotspur football club, international politics, and endurance sporting events.